VU-Programming/OOFP-snake/Readme.md

 * No difficulty curve (speeding up).
 * No hold functionality.
 * No box showing the next tetrominoes.
-* In the official Tetris, if a tetromino is rotated but the target spot is occupied or out of bounds, the tetromino may slightly be moved to a space that is free via a “wall- kick” system.
+* In the official Tetris, if a tetromino is rotated but the target spot is occupied or out of bounds, the tetromino may slightly be moved to a space that is free via a “wall-kick" system.
 We do not implement this, we simply do not rotate if the target spot is occupied or out of bounds.

 The assignment is similar to assignments 2.1 and 2.3.
 Keep your code as simple and readable as possible.
 If your implementation is more than 450 lines long (including empty lines), then something is probably wrong.
 The reference implementation is 170 lines long.